Mic Gillette

-Biography
+Early life

 His father Ray Gillette was a trombonist, playing with acts such as Harry James, Tommy Dorsey, Stan Kenton, and other big bands.
 A child prodigy, Gillette picked up the trumpet and was reading music by age four.

+Career

 At age 15, he joined the band that would later be known as Tower of Power, playing various brass instruments for the band including the trumpet, trombone, baritone horn and tuba.

 He took a brief break from Tower of Power to tour in the 1970s and record with the band Cold Blood.

 He re-joined Tower of Power a year later, touring and opening for Santana and Creedence Clearwater Revival.
 As its reputation as a premier horn band grew, Tower of Power toured with Heart, Rod Stewart, and The Rolling Stones, among others.
 In addition, Gillette appeared on hundreds of recordings as a session player.

 In 1984, Gillette quit touring to be a full-time father to his daughter Megan.
 In 1998 he returned to music.
 Shortly after joining the Sons of Champlin that year, he missed one of their concerts due to a split lip.
 According to Gillette himself, he had split his lip due to not playing for 14 years after leaving Tower of Power.
 He spent those years running a landscaping business in the San Francisco Bay Area.

 An outstanding brass player with a great range and a funky style, Gillette played a Marcinkiewicz Rembrandt Model SC3X.351 Large-Bore Trumpet and a King 3B trombone with an F-attachment (he also played a Pan American E-flat Tuba and an Olds 3-valve baritone).
 He used and endorsed Marcinkiewicz mouthpieces on all of this equipment.

 Gillette was a member of the Sons of Champlin (he departed in 2006), fronted by Chicago vocalist and keyboardist Bill Champlin; he had also a member of Tortilla Soup, a 10 piece northern California band.
 He played with comedian Danny Marona, the Stevie "Keys" Roseman All Star Band, the Strokeland Superband, and Funky Loophole (Gillette's own band).
 He toured and recorded with The Doobie Brothers (appearing on the Doobie's "Live At Wolf Trap" DVD), Blood, Sweat & Tears, and Santana.
 After a 25-year absence, Gillette rejoined Tower of Power in August 2009 for touring, replacing Mike Bogart; but he left the band again after just more than a year and a half on February 14, 2011.